minorgod/adaptive-images/readme.txt

  - Cannot work with installations where the `/wp-content` directory is not in its default position, which is inside the root directory of the WordPress installation, along with `/wp-admin` and `/wp-includes`.
  - The plugin supports Nginx, but it must be manually configured.
+ - Windows IIS is not supported, but could be manually configured.

  = Stuff to keep in mind =